Blackburn Buccaneer S.2C XV154

 The Hawker-Siddeley Buccaneer was developed by Blackburn for the Royal Navy in the 1950s and was produced by Hawker-Siddeley after that company was acquired.
 The Buccaneer was designed to attack enemy ships at low altitudes with nuclear and conventional bombs.
 The occasion was the Soviet Sverdlov-class light cruisers, which were seen as a particular threat to British trade.
 Instead of new British cruisers, they relied on aircraft that could attack such cruisers at low altitude from the aircraft carriers.
 The bomb load was carried in an internal bomb bay.
 A total of 211 machines were built for the Royal Navy, Royal Air Force and South African Air Force from 1961-77.
 The Buccaneer flew with the Royal Navy from 1962-78,

-The first Buccaneer S.1 had an underpowered engine and were therefore replaced by the S.2 version with a more powerful engine with lower consumption.
-In the Navy, Buccaneers flew from the Eagle , Ark Royal and Hermes .
-After the decommissioning of the last conventional carrier, the Ark Royal , the Buccaneer were handed over to the RAF, which used them until 1994, including in the Second Gulf War.
+The first Buccaneer S.1 had underpowered engines and were therefore replaced by the S.2 version with a more powerful engine with lower fuel consumption.
+In the Navy, Buccaneers flew from the HMS Eagle, HMS Ark Royal and HMS Hermes .
+After the decommissioning of the last conventional British Aircraft Carrier, the HMS Ark Royal, all of the Navy's Buccaneers and Phantoms were transferred over to the RAF, They were eventually retired in 1994.